bankfrick/webapi-docs/source/includes/_transactions.md

 }
 ```

-Delete payment orders that are not yet fully approved, only payment orders in the PREPARED state and are created by the user can be deleted.
+Service to reject or delete not yet executed payment orders.
+Payment orders that are not yet fully approved and in state PREPARED can be rejected with a tan.
+Reject payment orders that are not yet fully approved, only payment orders in the PREPARED state and are created by the user can be rejected.

 **Request Parameters**